 - Indicate if you are the moderator of a panel and please notify meeting support if there are any speaker cancellations.

 - Speak directly into the microphone at all times.
 Ask questioners to walk to the microphones provided to ask questions, or repeat the question into the microphone.
-Audience members—both live and remote—will not be able to hear content delivered off-microphone.
+Audience members will not be able to hear content delivered off-microphone.

 - Presenters may bring a printed handout.
 The meeting support personnel or room monitor will be available to help you place them or hand them out to attendees.